desudesutalk/f5stegojs/README.md

 f5stego -x -p SecreT cover.jpg output.txt
 ```

-Not that password is required for both operations.
+Note what password is required for both operations.
 It is used to initialize f5 shuffling.

 Contributors
 ------------